Lauren Branning: Reception

 Inside Soap commented on Lauren's recasting describing Lauren played by Duggan was "a pretty lass, but pretty unimpressive" and that played by Jossa she has acquired "an attitude as severe as her fringe".
 Jane Simon from the Daily Mirror said that Lauren played by Jossa "brings some badly needed oomph to the part".
 Jossa won Best Newcomer at the National Television Awards 2012.
 Executive Producer Bryan Kirkwood commented: "I'd like to say a huge congratulations to our girl, Jacqueline Jossa, for her amazing success.
 It's well-deserved recognition of Jacqueline's beautiful, truthful and moving portrayal of Lauren Branning."
 A writer for the Daily Mirror said that all of Lauren's problems are caused by her being a Branning.
 In August 2017, Jossa was longlisted for Sexiest Female at the Inside Soap Awards, while Steven's brain tumour lie to Lauren was longlisted for Best Shock Twist.
 Jossa's Sexiest Female nomination made the viewer-voted shortlist, but she lost out to Natalie J. Robb, who portrays Moira Dingle in Emmerdale.
 The scene in which Lauren and Abi fall from the roof of The Queen Vic was awarded "Scene of the Year" at the 2018 British Soap Awards, tying with Doctors who also won the same award for "The Bollywood Proposal".

+In 2014, Matt Bramford from What to Watch put Lauren on his list of the 18 best recastings in British and Australian soap operas, commenting that Lauren went from a "moody, spoilt teenager" during Duggan's portrayal to a "moody, spoilt adult" in Jossa's 2010 portrayal.
+Laura-Jayne Tyler from Inside Soap chose Lauren as one of her four "Unsung Heroes" of British soap opera characters in 2025, calling Jossa the "powerhouse".